clearlinux/clear-linux-documentation/source/tutorials/flatpak.rst

       Figure 2: Filezilla Flatpak detail page in Gnome Software

 #.
-After installation is complete, you will see the new application in your
+After installation is complete, the new application will be in your
    Gnome applications list, as shown in Figure 3.

    .. figure:: /_figures/flatpak/flatpak-03.png